anyoptimization/pymoo/docs/source/getting_started/part_2.md

 F = res.F
 ```

 If the `verbose=True`, some printouts during the algorithm's execution are provided.
-This can very from algorithm to algorithm.
+This can vary from algorithm to algorithm.
 Here, we execute `NSGA2` on a problem where *pymoo* has no knowledge about the optimum.
 Each line represents one iteration.
 The first two columns are the current generation counter and the number of evaluations so far.
 For constrained problems, the next two columns show the minimum constraint violation (*cv (min)*) and the average constraint violation (*cv (avg)*) in the current population.
 This is followed by the number of non-dominated solutions (*n_nds*) and two more metrics which represents the movement in the objective space.

 ```{raw-cell}
 :raw_mimetype: text/restructuredtext